amytee252/Keystrokes_NN/README.md

 As it is quite similar to calculate the function itself and its derivative, it is speeds up the training and testing process in comparision to other functions.

 The output layer uses the sigmoid activation function takes any real value as input and outputs values between 0-1.
 The larger (more positive) the input, the closer the value is to 1, and similarly, the smaller the input (more negative), the closer the output will be to 0.0.
+If using binary cross entropy as the loss function, then the output layer must have one node and a sigmoid function to predict the probability for loss

 The sigmoid function is given by: